 Although officially an Islamic country people of many different ethnicities and religions bustle through the modern malls and through Chinatown and Little India shopping, snacking at food stalls and worshipping at the variety of temples, mosques, shrines and churches throughout multicultural Malaysia.

 I love Malaysia but during my visits to the city I came across many travelers who were just waiting for a flight and seemed stuck for ideas of things to do in Kuala Lumpur which is a shame because it’s an interesting cosmopolitan city to explore.

 #1 Petronas Twin Towers

-The Petronas Twin Towers, completed in 1998 used to hold the title of the tallest building in the world until surpassed by Taipei 101 in 2004.
+The city’s most famous landmark and one of the best things to do in Kuala Lumpur is to visit the Petronas Twin Towers.
+The towers, completed in 1998 used to hold the title of the tallest building in the world until surpassed by Taipei 101 in 2004.
 They still retain the title of the tallest twin towers and the icon of KL.
 The towers look their best at night and there are many places to admire the view and take some obligatory touristy pics.

 You can go up inside the towers for 80 Ringgit (£15 / $25) and admire the view over the city .
 You can get an even better view from the Menara Kuala Lumpur ( KL Tower) for 49 Ringgit or from a rooftop bar.

 The Suria KLCC is a fancy mall underneath the towers, check out the cool, musical, multi coloured fountains outside and catch a shuttle across the park to the rooftop bar of the Traders Hotel where you can enjoy drinks while getting an awesome view of the Petronas Towers.
 Theres even a swimming pool in the stylish bar and on Wednesday’s ladies get free magaritas!